yubraj001/Road-Safety-Index-Calculator/README.md

-I am going to describe you step by Steps:
+I am going to describe you step by step:

 1. Clone the repository: